Bruises (album): Background

-Frampton released her debut studio album, Red (2012), which debuted at number one on the Billboard Top Heatseekers chart.
+In late 2012, Frampton released her debut studio album, Red, which debuted at number one on the Billboard Top Heatseekers chart.
 Following her appearance as the runner-up on the first season of The Voice in 2011, she experienced both commercial exposure and industry challenges, including label changes and collaborations with various artists.
-Frampton tells the upcoming 12-track LP, Bruises, produced by Dan Heath, who produced Lana Del Rey and Troye Sivan's songs, was inspired by the often difficult journey toward regaining happiness that she embarked on after running the gamut of overexposure on reality TV, and the resulting wrench it threw into her career.
-Frampton marked that this album is "about the ups and downs of life; your moments shining in light, and sinking in darkness.
-It's about experiencing your wins and losses, and about hope.
-Each song represents a little bit of either experience: the light or the dark".
+She talked about then-upcoming studio album Bruises, produced by Dan Heath, was shaped by her challenging efforts to reclaim happiness after a phase of reality-TV exposure that affected her career.